csci344/spring2023/pages/_assignments/tutorial08.md

 * Download the starter files and save them in your `csci344/tutorials` folder.
 * On your terminal / command line, navigate to `csci344/tutorials/tutorial08` folder.
 * Install the Node.js dependencies using `npm install`
+* Finally, run your React app by typing `npm start`

 ### Deployment Notes
 Although we are using Node to build and run our React app, we will ultimately be compiling our React app to HTML, CSS, and JavaScript so that the browser can download these files from our website and run them client-side.
 It's confusing, but the final output of our React App is client-side code that our browser will run.
 * Try building your React App by issuing `npm run build` on the command line.
 The resulting build folder will have "vanilla" HTML, CSS, and JavaScript that your browser understands.

 ### A few things to notice
-Before you start coding, I wanted to bring your attention to some features of your code:
+Before you start coding, please take a look at the following:

 #### 1. Proxy URL
-Open `package.json` and note that there is a property called `proxy` which is set to <a href="https://photo-app-secured.herokuapp.com/" target="_blank">https://photo-app-secured.herokuapp.com/</a>.
+`package.json` is a configuration file used by Node.js.
+It specifies rules for which packages dependencies should be installed (read via the `npm install`).
+It also has some speficications for how the application should behave.
+One of these is a property called `proxy`, which is set to <a href="https://photo-app-secured.herokuapp.com/" target="_blank">https://photo-app-secured.herokuapp.com/</a>.
 What this means is that in each of your fetch endpoints, you don't need to specify the fully qualified path.
 For instance, if you want to query for a list of Post objects, you only need to specify this address: `/api/posts`.

 #### 2. public/index.html
 Your base HTML file is located in the `public` folder.
 Take a look at it, noting how simple it is: